SUSAN TREGONING PHOTOGRAPHY

 Tupelo is the Birthplace of Elvis.

-If you are visiting the Battlefield, you might want to spend a day or two checking out the Elvis Presley sites, too.
+visit the Battlefield, you might also want to spend a day or two exploring the Elvis Presley sites.

 Tupelo National Battlefield